SpeakEasy-2/libspeakeasy2/README.md

 | max_threads | integer | Value returned by `omp_get_num_threads` | number of parallel threads to use.
 (Use 1 to prevent parallel processing.)|
 | verbose | boolean | false | Whether to print extra information about the running process. |

-For C, set the values of the options structure:
+Options can be used by setting the values of the options structure:

 ```C
 	...